viacheslavpleshkov/unit-factory-ucode-uls/README.md

 - Sort by modification date: -t
 - Display one entry per line: -1
 - Column display: -C
+- Display with a comma separated list of entries: -m
 - Sort by creation date: -U
 - Sort by last access date: -a
 - Sort by last status change date: -c